kwetso-ogodiseng-kgaladi1/challenge/README.md

 2. Navigate to the project directory:

-3. Install the dependencies:
+3. Install the dependencies: "npm install / npm update"

-4. Run the development server:
+4. Run the development server: "npm run dev"

 5. Open your web browser and visit `http://localhost:8080` to view the application.